-The Company received a Paragraph IV Notice Letter from generic drug maker RiconPharma LLC dated April 20, 2021 directed to nine of its Oxtellar XR® Orange Book patents.
+The Company received a Paragraph IV Notice Letter from generic drug maker RiconPharma LLC dated April 20, 2021, directed to nine of its Oxtellar XR® Orange Book patents.
 Supernus's U.S. Patent Nos.
 7,722,898; 7,910,131; 8,617,600; 8,821,930; 9,119,791; 9,351,975; 9,370,525; 9,855,278; and 10,220,042 generally cover once-a-day oxcarbazepine formulations and methods of treating seizures using those formulations.
 The FDA Orange Book lists all nine of the Company's Oxtellar XR® patents as expiring on April 13, 2027.
-On June 3, 2021, the Company filed a lawsuit against RiconPharma LLC and Ingenus Pharmaceuticals, LLC (collectively, "Ricon") alleging infringement of the Company's nine Oxtellar XR® patents.
+On June 03, 2021, the Company filed a lawsuit against RiconPharma LLC and Ingenus Pharmaceuticals, LLC (collectively, "Ricon") alleging infringement of the Company's nine Oxtellar XR® patents.
 The Complaint-filed in the U.S. District Court for the District of New Jersey-alleges, inter alia, that Ricon infringed the Company's Oxtellar XR® patents by submitting to the FDA an Abbreviated New Drug Application ("ANDA") seeking to market a generic version of Oxtellar XR® prior to the expiration of the Company's patents.
-Filing its June 3, 2021 Complaint within 45 days of receiving Ricon's Paragraph IV certification notice entitles Supernus to an automatic stay preventing the FDA from approving Ricon's ANDA for 30 months from the date of the Company's receipt of the Paragraph IV Notice Letter.
+Filing its June 03, 2021, Complaint within 45 days of receiving Ricon's Paragraph IV certification notice entitles Supernus to an automatic stay preventing the FDA from approving Ricon's ANDA for 30 months from the date of the Company's receipt of the Paragraph IV Notice Letter.
 On August 30, 2021, Ricon answered the Complaint and denied the substantive allegations of the Complaint, asserting affirmative defenses that include noninfringement and invalidity.
 Ricon also asserted Counterclaims seeking declaratory judgments of non-infringement for the nine Oxtellar XR® Orange Book patents.
 Supernus filed a motion to strike the jury demand in Ricon's answer.
-On December 6, 2021, the Court signed an Order withdrawing the Jury demand from Ricon's answer.
-On December 13, 2021, Ricon filed an amended Answer to Supernus's Complaint.
-On December 15, 2021, the Company filed its reply, denying the substantive allegations of Ricon's Counterclaims.
+On December 06, 2021, the Court signed an Order withdrawing the Jury demand from Ricon's answer.
+On December 13, 2021, Ricon filed an amended Answer to Supernus's Complaint, On December 15, 2021, the Company filed its reply, denying the substantive allegations of Ricon's Counterclaims.
 On November 22, 2022, the Court issued an Order consolidating for all purposes this lawsuit with another pending lawsuit against Ricon, C.A.
 No. 22-cv-6340 (D.N.J.), discussed in Section IV, below.
-The Court issued a revised Scheduling Order on June 27, 2023 that provides a Joint Final Pretrial Order deadline of July 12, 2024.
-Pretrial discovery is ongoing as of the date of this submission.
+The Court issued a revised Scheduling Order on June 27, 2023, that provides a Joint Final Pretrial Order deadline of July 12, 2024.
+The Company entered into a settlement agreement with Ricon, and on August 21, 2023, a stipulation of dismissal without prejudice was entered by the U.S. District Court for the District of New Jersey.
+The agreement has been submitted to the applicable government agencies.